 Assistant Professor of Applied Economics

-Erin Johnson is the Assistant Professor of Applied Economics at the MIT Sloan School of Management.
+Erin Johnson is an Assistant Professor of Applied Economics at the MIT Sloan School of Management.

 An applied microeconomist, her research focuses on the economics of healthcare.
 Johnson is particularly interested in labor market issues in healthcare and recently studied the role of market learning in the referral relationship.
 She is currently studying physician report cards, physician incentives, and skill diffusion in healthcare.
 Prior to MIT Sloan, she worked at the Boston Consulting Group.